 Employers should not assume that all Muslim employees will be observing Ramadan in the same way, or that those who are fasting will want the employer to make special arrangements for them.
 Employers could encourage all employees to discuss with them any impact that they think fasting could have on their work, and any measures that could be helpful.

-Steps that employers could consider to support employees who are observing Ramadan include:
+Depending on the nature of the work, steps that employers could consider to support employees who are observing Ramadan include:

 - accommodating requests for annual leave;